Science & Philosophy Groups

 Group members tune in to live online lectures organised by CSAR (Cambridge Society for the Application of Research www.csar.org.uk).

-Each lecture stands alone, and may also be watched after the event via the CSAR video library.
+The lectures cover a wide variety of topics and each lecture stands alone.
+Many may also be watched after the event via the CSAR video library.

 Some members meet online using Zoom immediately after the lectures to discuss the content.